gitlabhq/gitlabhq/doc/ci/ssh_keys/README.md

 You will first need to create an SSH key pair.
 For more information, follow the instructions to [generate an SSH key](../../ssh/README.md).
-Do not add a comment to the ssh key, or the `before_script` will prompt for a passphrase.
+Do not add a comment to the SSH key, or the `before_script` will prompt for a passphrase.

 Then, create a new **Secret Variable** in your project settings on GitLab following **Settings > Variables**.
 As **Key** add the name `SSH_PRIVATE_KEY`